 Luke 18:31 Then he took unto him the twelve, and said unto them, Behold, we go up to Jerusalem, and all things that are written by the prophets concerning the Son of man shall be “accomplished”.

 If you remember, earlier I asked you to keep in the back of your mind, a portion of the Lexicons definition of the word ‘Tetelestai’.
-Well, as stated in Thayer’s Lexicon, this “exact” word that’s used in John 19:30 is referring to everything that had to take place in the life and death of Jesus ‘as revealed in the Scriptures’.
+Well, as stated in Thayer’s Lexicon, ‘Tetelestai’ in John 19:30, is referring to everything that had to take place in the life and death of Jesus ‘as revealed in the Scriptures’.

 Therefore, anything that you want to include in the “it is finished” quote of verse 30 must be found in the Law, the Prophets or the Writings; i.e. ‘the Scriptures’.

-Never in the ‘the Scriptures’ (the Law, the Prophets, the Writings) will you find any writing or prophecy that any of the Law of Moses would ever become ‘canceled’, ‘voided’, ‘rescinded’, ‘abolished’, ‘annulled’, ‘revoked’ or ‘done away with’; Never.
+Never in the ‘the Scriptures’ (the Law, the Prophets, the Writings) will you find any declaration, writing or prophecy stating that the Law of Moses would ever become ‘canceled’, ‘voided’, ‘rescinded’, ‘abolished’, ‘annulled’, ‘revoked’ or ‘done away with’; Never.

-On the contrary, the Scriptures proclaim they are forever; see more than 60 of these “forever verses” listed at the bottom of this page.
-Please also read ‘Examining the Scriptures’, ‘The Sabbath: Forever Means Forever‘ and ‘Paul Commands Us to Uphold the Law‘ to test the Scriptures against what is taught by today’s mainstream teachers.
+On the contrary, the Scriptures proclaim the Law of God is forever; see more than 60 of these “forever verses” listed at the bottom of this page.
+Also, please click the following links and read ‘Examining the Scriptures’, ‘The Sabbath: Forever Means Forever‘ and ‘Paul Commands Us to Uphold the Law‘ to test the Scriptures against what is taught by today’s mainstream teachers.

 In conclusion then, any teaching that John 19:30 has Jesus somehow declaring that “the Law of God given through Moses” is ‘finished’, is unscriptural and pure eisegesis.

-Final Thought: I would like to point out that the verb G5055, teleó, also means “to pay”.
-I personally don’t think this is a coincidence, and it throws a revealing light on verse 30 if we use this definition in Jesus’ proclamation ~
+Final Thought: I would like to point out that the verb G5055, teleó, also means ‘to pay‘.
+I personally don’t think this is a coincidence, and it throws a revealing light on verse 30 if we use that definition in Jesus’ proclamation ~

 John 19:30 When Jesus had received the sour wine, he said, “It is paid,” and he bowed his head and gave up his spirit.

-Consider, if you will, that Jesus is our “Redeemer”.
-His blood was the payment needed to ‘redeem‘ us, to pay our ransom, so that we could finally be freed from our bondage to sin; please see ‘Freed from the law of Sin and Death’.
+Consider, if you will, that Jesus is our ‘Redeemer’.
+His blood was the payment needed to ‘redeem‘ us, to pay our ransom, so that we could finally be freed from our bondage/slavery to sin; please click this link and read ‘Freed from the law of Sin and Death’.

 It puts everything into perspective doesn’t it?